Complete a field project on a pressing issue related to your degree while developing contacts and utilizing resources within your host organization.

 A series of 1-credit workshops offered to IPSS participants during J-term are designed to teach key skills essential for entry-level positions at international organizations.
 Workshops are taught by highly effective instructors with extensive experience in a variety of fields.

 An optional noncredit workshop details the IPSS field course, including key deliverables, and allows participants to practice designing applied field projects that would meet IPSS field course requirements.

 Quantitative Data Analysis in a Professional Setting Using Excel

 Applied Qualitative Data Collection and Analysis

-Netwoked International Organizations: Using Networks, Measurement, and Social Media for Learning That Leads to Impact
+Networked International Organizations: Using Networks, Measurement, and Social Media for Learning that Leads to Impact

 The main academic component of the program is an ambitious field project completed by IPSS fellows while on their assignment.
 Field projects should benefit the host organizations and help fellows apply and advance the skills and expertise essential for their career aspirations.
 IPSS fellows will benefit from peer feedback and faculty mentoring while working on their projects.

-All IPSS fellows will present their field project deliverables to their respective organizations by August.
+All IPSS fellows will present their field project deliverables to their respective organizations or colleagues in their field by August.

-Fellows will then present to MIIS faculty through a colloquium webinar in mid-August.
+Fellows will then virtually present to MIIS faculty in mid-August.